bibleexchange/courses/church-history/en/500_reformed-church/reformed-church.md

 He nailed 95 theses to the oak door of the Wittenberg Cathedral on Oct.
 31, 1517.
 The theses stated his position against the Roman Church.
 He refuted what he saw as false doctrine of the church and denied the infallibility of the pope.
 Printed copies quickly flooded Europe and helped to spark the light of the Reformation.

 He burned the papal bull.
 Bull is derived from the Latin _bula_ which means "a seal."
 The name being applied to any document stamped with an official seal.
 In 1520, the pope sent Luther a bull accusing him of heresy.
 Luther burned the bull in the yard of the University of Wittenberg.
-Luther called it "the execrable bull of antichrist."
-This obviously did not go over well with the pope.

 Luther was called to the Diet at Worms.
 A _Diet_ is a council of rulers.
 In June of 1521, Luther was called before an imperial diet at Worms in Germany.
 Luther had been guaranteed safe passage by the German nobles to and from the council.
 He was commanded to recant by the Catholic Church leaders.
 Luther replied, "Unless I am convinced by proofs from Scriptures or by plain and clear reasons and arguments, I can and will not retract, for it is neither safe nor wise to do anything against conscience.
 Here I stand.
 I can do no other.
 God help me.
 Amen."

-Luther was secluded to Wartburg Castle for one year.
-He was arrested and confined for his safety by the nobles.
-He translated the N. T. and part of the O. T. into the German language of his people.
+A friend of Luther, who was a government leader, "captured" Luther and kept him in Wartburg Castle for one year.
+He did this to protect Luther from the church.
+During that year, Luther translated the New Testament and part of the Old Testament into the German language of his people.

 #### Ulrich Zwingli (1484&ndash;1531) in Switzerland